gaurav1verma7/SprintoAssignment/README.md

 ### 4.Configuration
-The configuration for Playwright is located in `playwright.configjs.`
+The configuration for Playwright is located in `playwright.config.js`

 ### Author
 [@gaurav1verma7](https://github.com/gaurav1verma7)